piotay/pfb2025/lectures/jupyterNotebook.md

 Remember the `&` means run this command in the background.
 Jupyter starts in the directory you are in when it's launched.

-You'll see a lot of messages appear in the screen and a broswer window will open.
+You'll see a lot of messages appear in the screen and a browser window will open.